eco619/engineering-docs/engineering-principles/change-management-standard.md

 -   Code review
 -   Architectural Decision Records
 -   Engineering documentation
--   Validation or Verification records where applicable
+-   Validation, Implementation Verification, or Baseline Testing records where applicable

 Traceability should make it possible to understand:

 -   What changed?